adrawerofthings/opencomics/festivals.md

 # Conventions, exhibitions & festivals

 A directory of comics conventions, exhibitions and festivals that are friendly for comics and/or independent creators.
 A work in progress.
-Also see [Wikipedia's list](https://en.wikipedia.org/wiki/List_of_comic_book_conventions).
+Also see [Creator Resource's Best Conventions Around the World](http://www.creatorresource.com/the-best-conventions-around-the-world/) and [Wikipedia's list](https://en.wikipedia.org/wiki/List_of_comic_book_conventions).

 While you're here: